 - Sensor Suspense: The plane crash is first shown on a radar screen.

 - Shoot the Shaggy Dog: The Galt family (barring the father), being stranded on the M25 motorway on their way to Heathrow Airport, decides at the last moment to walk the last one kilometre to Heathrow Airport.
-Arrived the airport an hour after the scheduled flight departure, only to find that the plane was delayed as well.
+Those who chose to leave reach the airport an hour after the scheduled flight departure, only to find that the plane was delayed as well, so they ultimately make their flight.
 Cue Airplane crashes, everybody dies.

 - Title Drop: A newscaster mentions that the public has started referring to the day's events as "the day Britain stopped."